The Best Audition Songs for How to Succeed in Business – by Character

 Do you have an upcoming audition for How to Succeed in Business Without Really Trying?
 Well unless you have specifically been asked to sing a song from the show that you’re auditioning for, it’s generally best not to.
 That said, you should still show off similar vocals and personality.
 So here’s our list of audition songs for How to Succeed in Business, broken down by character.

-Since How to Succeed in Business is a post-golden age musical, the following songs are from golden age/post-golden age musicals as well.
-In addition, there are lots of comedic vibes below in order to match the style of the show.
+Since How to Succeed in Business is a 1960s musical, the following songs are from the 1940s – 1960s.
+There are also lots of comedic selections below to match the musical’s style.

 Step 1: Read your audition details